stackql/stackql-exec/README.md

 - `query_output` - (optional) output format of the stackql exec result, accepts `table`, `csv`, `json`, defaults to `json`
 - `auth_obj_path` - (optional) the path of json file that stores stackql AUTH string **(only required when using non-standard environment variable names)**
 - `auth_str` - (optional) stackql AUTH string **(only required when using non-standard environment variable names)**
+- `is_command` - (optional defaults to 'false') set to true if the stackql execution is a command that does not return data

 ## Outputs
 This action uses [setup-stackql](https://github.com/marketplace/actions/stackql-studio-setup-stackql), with use_wrapper set